The Omarchy Manual DHH

 ripgrep searches the contents of files by using rg <pattern> <path>, like rg Controller app/ to find all mentions of Controller in the directory app.

-This tool is also used by Neovim when you type `Space
+This tool is also used by Ne

-Shell Tools 267 words
+Shell Tools 272 words

 • Move Shell Functions